AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/sendgrid.md

 Refer to the below images for details specific to this destination.

-1. Select a segment that you setup from the list of available segments
+1. Select one or more segments to export to Sendgrid.
 <br/>
 ![](../../assets/catalog/email-marketing/sendgrid/11.jpg)

-1. After selecting **Add new mapping** you are shown the mapping page to map the source fields to the Sendgrid API target fields.
+1. After selecting **Add new mapping**, you are shown the mapping page to map the source XDM fields to the Sendgrid API target fields.
 <br/>
 ![](../../assets/catalog/email-marketing/sendgrid/13.png)
 <br/>